Core Concepts

 - Ordering: changes must be applied in a consistent order

-- Reliability: uploads can be partially applied; retries must be safe (idempotent)
+- Reliability: retries must be safe (idempotent) and visible state must advance only at durable boundaries

 - Performance: large datasets must sync incrementally and predictably